Multiscale Carbon Burden of Infrastructure in the United States: Introduction

-The literature highlights the complex relationship between built form, household characteristics, and GHG emissions.
-Research in Helsinki, Finland finds that households in the denser urban core have higher life-cycle emissions than their suburban counterparts when considering transportation, dwellings, and goods consumption \citep{Heinonen_Junnila_2011}.
+Research in Helsinki, Finland finds that households in the urban core have higher life-cycle emissions than their suburban counterparts when considering transportation, dwellings, and goods consumption \cite{Heinonen_Junnila_2011}.
 Their results give 14.7 and 12.0 life-cycle tCO2eq per capita for urban core and suburban households, respectively.
 However, this difference likely relates to differences in the pattern of household goods consumption.
 Rather than being a function of built form, the difference is largely driven by urban core households having higher incomes (about 33 percent higher than suburban households).
-Translating these results to the US also faces significant challenges as the energy consumption profiles of American and European cities are quite different \citep{Mindali_Raveh_Salomon_2004}.
-Most US cities exhibit the opposite relationship between income and density, and this effect is likely magnified by suburban households consuming goods at a higher rate than urban households due to the larger size of their dwellings \citep{Murphy_2018}.
-In addition, the suburbs of Helsinki have a residential built form closer to that of central Minneapolis – only one-fifth of dwellings are single-family detached in the suburbs of Helsinki. \cite{Wiedenhofer_Lenzen_Steinberger_2013} give a more comparable example using Australian data.
+Translating these results to the US also faces significant challenges as the energy consumption profiles of American and European cities are quite different \cite{Mindali_Raveh_Salomon_2004}.
+Most US cities exhibit the opposite relationship between income and density, and this effect is likely magnified by suburban households consuming goods at a higher rate than urban households due to the larger size of their dwellings \cite{Murphy_2018}.
+With only one-fifth of dwellings being single-family detached \cite{Heinonen_Junnila_2011}, the suburbs of Helsinki have similar land use patterns to many US urban cores.
+Wiedenhofer et al. give a more comparable example using data from Australian cities \cite{Wiedenhofer_Lenzen_Steinberger_2013}.
 In that study, direct GHG emissions were higher in the suburbs due to longer travel times by private vehicle.
-However, indirect GHG emissions from goods consumption were generally lower for these households because they must spend a larger portion of their household income on transportation costs, leaving less income available for goods consumption.
+However, indirect GHG emissions from goods consumption were generally lower for these households because they spend a larger portion of their household income on transportation costs, leaving less income available for goods consumption.

-In summary, we note that most existing studies are correlational rather than causal in their specification.
-Studies consider either local area built form or metropolitan land use effects, with we found no study that provides a comprehensive analysis of effects at multiple spatial scales.
-We address the causal identification gap through doubly robust generalized propensity score estimation.
-Multiple spatial scales are considered through the inclusion of land use variables defined at the local (block group) and metropolitan (core-based statistical area) scales.
-Furthermore, we distinguish between sources to understand the various effects of land use variables on emissions.